Products and Services

 Mapping the Past: Navigating Your Family History with Maps, looks at different types of maps and how to use them to understand your ancestors’ towns and migrations; changing borders and extracting data and even names from maps.

-Quantum Mechanics for 5th Graders, yes, I’ve really given this talk and no, it doesn’t have anything to do with genealogy, not even a mention of the pedigree of Schrödinger’s cat.
+Quantum Mechanics for 5th Graders, yes, I’ve really given this talk several times and no, it doesn’t have anything to do with genealogy, not even a mention of the pedigree of Schrödinger’s cat.

 Researching at Appomattox Court House: genealogy through the lens of the Civil War.
 Civil War era records aren’t just about soldiers and sailors.
 Before, during and after the war, a wealth of different types of unusual records were produced that speak of that time and tell the story of a whole generation.